jaydenmilne/jaydenmilne.github.io/_posts/2018-06-29-windows-10-lumia-435-tmobile.md

  ```
 __ALL CREDIT GOES TO [hikari_calyx](https://forum.xda-developers.com/windows-10-mobile/guide-win10-mobile-offline-update-t3527340)__

-1. This procedure might wipe your phone.
-Please copy off the precious, irreplacable
+1. This procedure might wipe your phone, so copy your crap off.
-   pictures of your LARPing squad on your most epic day.
 For best results factory
    reset it before starting.
 At least remove your PIN though.
 2. Install the [Windows Device Recovery Tool](https://support.microsoft.com/en-us/help/12379/windows-10-mobile-device-recovery-tool-faq)